86Box/docs/settings/storage.rst

 |scsi_controllers| SCSI controllers
 -----------------------------------

 SCSI host bus adapter cards to emulate.
 Up to 4 SCSI cards are supported.
-The selection boxes only list cards supported by the machine's expansion buses.
+Only cards supported by the machine's expansion buses will be listed; click |clear| to search for cards by name or bus.

 The *Configure* buttons open a new window with settings specific to the corresponding SCSI card, such as the I/O port and IRQ for ISA cards.